Domada Chittabbayi

-Domada Chitti Abbayi or Chittabbayi (Telugu: దోమాడ చిట్టబ్బాయి) (1930–2002) was a renowned Nadaswaram Vidwan and recipient of the prestigious Sangeet Natak Akademi Award.
+Domada Chitti Abbayi or Chittabbayi (Telugu: దోమాడ చిట్టబ్బాయి) (1930–2002) was a renowned nadaswaram vidwan and recipient of the prestigious Sangeet Natak Akademi Award.

 He was born in East Godavari district, Andhra Pradesh.
-He learned Nadaswaram from Daliparti Piccha Hari.
+He learned to play the nadaswaram from Daliparti Piccha Hari.

-He was associated with Sangeetha Kalanidhi Nedunuri Krishnamurthy for a long time.
+He was associated with musicians Sangeetha Kalanidhi and Nedunuri Krishnamurthy.

-He was "Asthana Vidwan" of Sri Varaha Laxmi Narasimha Swamy Devasthanam, Simhachalam.
+He was Asthana Vidwan of Varaha Lakshmi Narasimha temple, Simhachalam.

 Death

 Chittabbaiyi died in 2002 at the age of 72.